Healthcare & Wellness · Industry Report

 COVID-Accelerated Home Preference: The pandemic permanently shifted consumer sentiment toward in-home care, with 67% of survey respondents indicating they prefer ageing at home (Productivity Commission, 2025).
 Supply constraints have reinforced this preference, with occupancy rates hitting 89.9% in June 2025 — the highest since 2018.

-General information only.
+Get My Free BizBuyScore →General information only.
 This report contains general market information and is not financial product advice, investment advice, or a business valuation.
 It does not take into account your individual circumstances.
 Always seek independent professional advice before making any acquisition decision.
 Full terms →

 Full Aged Care / Home Care report available to Pro subscribers